Pratham82/Hangman/README.md

 # Hangman
 This is basic command line based game
-While creating this game i've learned basics modules in python such as:
+While creating this game i've learned these concepts in python such as:
 - Conditionals
 - String manipulation
 - Loops